How To Legally Own A Gun In Kenya

 Read Also: President Kenyatta’s Bodyguard Kills Girlfriend In Nairobi’s CBD

 The role of the police is to maintain order and be responsible for everyone’s safety.
-Thus, only few applications to own guns by individuals are usually approved.
+Thus, only a few applications to own guns by individuals are usually approved.

-Owning a firearm in Kenya costs from approximately Sh100,000 to 350,000 legally purchased and licensed depending with the type of gun.
+Owning a firearm in Kenya costs from approximately Sh100,000 to 350,000 legally purchased and licensed depending on the type of gun.

 There are four crucial requirements that one must meet for the application to be approved.
 These are: